How to Predict Weather with Clouds? 10 Different Types of Clouds

 Because of the obscured view, watching the sky over an ongoing period of time is crucial.

 Stratus clouds sometimes can tell us upcoming storms, but it’s also possible to find clear blue skies just above them as the fog burns off through the day.
-So how can we predict weather with clouds?
+So, how can we predict weather from clouds?

-Well, it’s advisable to take a close eye on other types of cloud activity that happen before the presence of stratus clouds.
+It’s advisable to closely monitor other types of cloud activity that happen before the presence of stratus clouds.

 If higher altitude clouds gradually build and become thicker before stratus clouds, it could be a sign of stormy weather ahead.